Maximizing Corridor Capacity and Understanding Space Utilization

 Area = Length × Width.

-In this case, the length is 100 meters and the width is 3 meters, so the calculation would be:
+In our scenario, the length is 100 meters, and the width is 3 meters.
+So, let’s do the math:

 Area = 100 m × 3 m = 300 m².